CMA Awards Nominees Announced, Chris Stapleton Leads With 5

 — CMA Country Music (@CountryMusic) August 28, 2018

-Carrie Underwood and Brad Paisley will co-host this year’s show, teaming up for their eleventh year as hosts.
+Carrie Underwood and Brad Paisley will co-host this year’s show, teaming up for their 11th year as hosts.

 The 2018 CMA Awards will broadcast live from the Bridgestone Arena in Nashville, airing November 14 at 8 p.m.
 Eastern Standard Time on ABC.